Explainable AI needs formalization: Desired purposes of XAI

+\revi{Anders et al.~\cite{anders2022finding} have proposed adjustments to the models themselves to deal with confounding.
+Similarly, Wang et al.~\cite{wang2021gam} advocate to actively manipulate models that are diagnosed to use undesired features.
+These examples illustrate the desire to use XAI to guide ML quality control.}

-\textbf{Scientific discovery:}\quad Various authors \citep{samek2019towards, jimenezLunaDrugDiscoveryExplainable2020,tideman_automated_2021,watson_interpretable_2022,wong_discovery_2024} argue that XAI methods could be used to discover novel associations between variables, generating new hypotheses that could be tested in future experiments.
+\paragraph*{Scientific discovery} Various authors \citep{samek2019towards, jimenezLunaDrugDiscoveryExplainable2020,tideman_automated_2021,watson_interpretable_2022,wong_discovery_2024} argue that XAI methods could be used to discover novel associations between variables, generating new hypotheses that could be tested in future experiments.
 For example, a disease might be related to a complex interaction of multiple previously unknown genetic factors.
-Such an interaction might be implicitly used by an ML model.
+Such an interaction might not be amenable to classical statistical analysis, but it could be used by an ML model.
 The promise of XAI methods is then to identify the features contributing to the interaction.

-\textbf{Identification of intervention targets:}\quad It is frequently assumed that XAI could be used to identify features, the manipulation of which would change a model's output, a task also known as algorithmic recourse ~\citep{ustun_actionable_2019}.
+\paragraph*{Identification of intervention targets} XAI is frequently used to identify features, the manipulation of which would change a model's output, a task also known as algorithmic recourse.
 For example~\citep[see][]{ustun_actionable_2019}, a bank might use an ML model to predict the return probability of a loan.
-For a known model and a given input, XAI would then be able to recommend changes of input variables (e.g., `increase salary') to turn a negative outcome into a positive one.
-Similarly, it is assumed that XAI can help to verify that protected attributes (e.g., gender, race) do not influence model decisions.
-In an intensive care unit, an ML model might be used to predict mortality or other severe outcomes.
-Using XAI to identify possible intervention targets, such as medications, in this context \citep[e.g.,][]{ates_counterfactual_2021} goes beyond algorithmic recourse as the underlying assumptions is that interventions have real-world consequences on the target variable beyond just changing the model output.
+For a known model and a given input, XAI would then be able to recommend changes of input variables (e.g., `increase salary') to turn a negative outcome into a positive one. \revif{It is typically assumed that such interventions would not only affect the model output but also the target variable the model was trained to predict (e.g., the probability of default).} In an intensive care unit, an ML model might be used to predict mortality or other severe outcomes.
+Using XAI to identify possible intervention targets, such as medications, in this context \citep[e.g.,][]{ates_counterfactual_2021} implies that interventions have real-world consequences on the target variable beyond just changing the model output.